MathematicalMedicine/kelvin/doc/index.md

 5. (optional) Verify that setup worked by running one or both of the two Acid Tests - these are preassembled analyses stored in tarballs in `PATHDIR` named `sa_dt-acid-test.tar.gz` and `merlin-only-sadt-acid-test.tar.gz`.
 The former tests the whole thing; the latter verifies that Merlin integration is working.
 (It is normal for sa_dt-acid-test to report a small difference in Bayes ratios at the end of the test; this is due to the nature of MC-MC analysis.)

+Uninstallation may be done by running `make uninstall-lks`; this simply deletes all files that were installed.

 If you are only interested in Kelvin-original, installation is simpler: